Topl/brambl-cli/microsite/docs/tutorials/mint-asset.md

 ```bash
 brambl-cli wallet balance --from-address $TO_ADDRESS --walletdb $WALLET_DB --host $HOST --port $PORT
 ```

+You will see the asset, the group token and the series token.

 Do not forget to use the `--secure` parameter if you are using the testnet.